 Cultural Participation as a Human Right?

-At a press conference held on 15 January 2013, city officials from Wroclaw (Poland) announced their intention to strive, in cooperation with the Polish Government, for an inclusion of the "right to participation in culture" as one of the basic rights in the Convention for the Protection of Human Rights and Fundamental Freedoms of the Council of Europe.
-A Panel of Experts, co-organized with NCK (National Centre of Culture), will meet on March 6 in Wroclaw to further clarify this issue.
-In 2011, the city of Wroclaw had been selected – together with San Sebastian in Spain – to become the European Capital of Culture in 2016.
+At a press conference held on 15 January 2013, city officials from Wroclaw (Poland) announced their intention to strive, in cooperation with the Polish Government, for an inclusion of the "right to participation in culture" as one of the basic rights in the Convention for the Protection of Human Rights and Fundamental Freedoms of the Council of Europe - in 2011, the city of Wroclaw had been selected to become the European Capital of Culture in 2016.
+A Panel of Experts, co-organized with NCK (National Centre of Culture), met on March 6 in Wroclaw to further clarify this issue.
+A larger Expert Conference on the right to culture in international legal instruments is to be held November 2013 in Warsaw.
 More...